7 Online Learning Platforms to Level Up Your Digital Skills

 Coursera is very academically oriented.
 All the courses are taught by actual university professors.

-Course topics vary like they would at any college, but Coursera does heavily emphasize computer science related courses.
+Course topics vary as they would at any college, but Coursera does heavily emphasize computer science-related courses.

 Codecademy is free.
 The platform is based on interactive learning—meaning there are no video tutorials to follow (like all the previous ones feature).

 The material on Codecademy typically places an emphasis on web design and development.
 It also offers learning paths where you can complete projects like “Make a Website” or “Make an Interactive Website.”

 MIT OpenCourseWare is entirely free.
 Basically, users get full online access to MIT courses.
 It’s almost like you are right in the classroom with the professor—except you can’t ask questions.

 Of course, MIT’s courseware has an emphasis on technology.
 However, just like MIT itself, they offer other courses that relate to business, health and medicine, mathematics, and more.

 One Month is different from others on the list so far because each course costs $99.
 This is based on the premise that all the courses should take one month to get through.